kreuzert/jupyterhub-outpostspawner/docs/index.md

 # OutpostSpawner

-The OutpostSpawner enables JupyterHub to spawn single-user notebook servers on multiple remote resources.
+The OutpostSpawner in combination with the [JupyterHub Outpost service](https://github.com/kreuzert/jupyterhub/) enables JupyterHub to spawn single-user notebook servers on multiple remote resources.

 ## Overview